O-X-L/ansible-opnsense/docs/source/_include/unbound_mass.rst

 This takes a long time, as the service gets reloaded every time!

-You might want to reload it 'manually' after all changes are done => using the :ref:`ansibleguy.opnsense.reload <modules_reload>` module
+You might want to reload it 'manually' after all changes are done => using the :ref:`oxlorg.opnsense.reload <modules_reload>` module